Carrot Cake Bliss Balls

 • Store in an airtight container in the fridge to keep them fresh for five days.

-• If you want to make sure all your balls are the same size, the trick is to weigh them before rolling.
+• For balls that are all the same size, the trick is to weigh them before rolling.

-• If you love carrot cake flavor as much as I do, make sure to try my Carrot Cake Baked Oats, Carrot Cake Overnight Oats, or Carrot Cake Sheet Pan Pancakes; they are all delicious and made to meal-prep!
+• If you love carrot cake flavor as much as I do, you’ll also love my Carrot Cake Baked Oats, Carrot Cake Overnight Oats, or Carrot Cake Sheet Pan Pancakes; they are all delicious and made to meal-prep!

 Why You’ll Love These Carrot Cake Bliss Balls